 - Quick verification – Most resume liars are fabricating their employment dates.
 A quick call to your past employer is all it takes for someone to find out that you got laid off back in January, not June.

-- Comparing information on resume & cover letter – A gleaming, error-free resume matched with a messy cover letter is a red flag that an applicant is not accurate.
+- Comparing information on resume & cover letter – A gleaming, error-free resume matched with a messy cover letter is a red flag that an applicant is inaccurate.
 Try matching the information on both.

 - Inflated job titles – Someone with minimal experience but executive C-level job titles might seem fishy.
 When this happens, immediately call their ex-boss to confirm past employment.